 The graphics drawing could use some anti-alias or higher resolution (if that's not the native resolution, couldn't be sure).
 Perfectly smooth polygon edges would make it look much better.

 Many people have (at least initially) complained about the "floatiness" and tricky controls.
 I have often struggled with the decision between making it more beginner-friendly and keeping the realistic space movement.
 On the other hand, this should be easily approachable party game, but on the other hand, I like how the players keeps getting better and better at controlling the ship and can eventually pull off impressive maneuvers using inertia to their advantage.

 Thanks for the feedback!

 Thanks!
 It's good to hear someone else appreciates the realistic-ish spaceship movement.
 I personally think that's a defining feature of the game.
-I have questioned my decision many times after getting feedback saying "the controls suck" (while player expects the speed and direction to change instantaneously).6 months ago
+I have questioned my decision many times after getting feedback saying "the controls suck" (while player expects the speed and direction to change instantaneously).5 years ago

 I like the minimal style, the sounds are a good fit for game like this and it was fun to play.

 While the controls work well, I would have preferred a bit "tighter" control, especially on keyboard.
 I understand that it's probably the intention to make the ball feel heavy but I had trouble making larger corrections.
 Once ball started moving there was no way to stop it before it fell of the road.
 Is the horizontal speed limited?
 Perhaps lower speed limit would prevent the ball from getting out of hand so easily..

 There is no way to regain heath, although some power-ups like the shield module will help you avoid taking damage.
 This is intentional and unlikely to change.

 It seems I will have to make it more obvious to the player how things work.
 I have some ideas on how to make navigating easier.
 Perhaps adding actual wires going from the power boxes (the red thingies) to the laser screen would make it more clear that destroying them will turn the screen off.